Two Bridges Start: 1983: Cavin Woodward (Leamington) 42, Ron Bentley (Tipton) 153 and Don Ritchie (Forres) 96

 1. Jim Wight (EAC) 3:26:31; 2.
 Rab Heron (Aberdeen AAC) 3:32:04; 3.
 Alastair Wood (1st veteran, Aberdeen AAC) 3:32:43; 4.
 Alan Richards (Tipton) 3:34:47; 5.
 Donald Ritchie (Aberdeen AAC) 3:36:58; 6.
 Bob Thurston (Washington, USA) 3:37:53; 7.
 Don Macgregor (ESH) 3:40:45; 8.
 Mick Orton (Tipton) 3:41:55; 9.
 Alex Wight (EAC) 3:43:06; 10.
 K Rock (Tipton) 3:41:55.
 First team: Aberdeen AAC.
 52 finished.

 At the start Cavin Woodward was ready for blast-off and he duly shot away to such an effect that he was almost two minutes up on the field at five miles and three minutes up at ten miles (54:59) on the trio of Alan Richards, Mick Orton and Colin Youngson (57:53).
 Youngson came from that great source of class road runners, Aberdeen, but was now running for Edinburgh Southern Harriers.
 15 miles was passed by Woodward in 1:23:26, with the next three in 1:26:50.
 At 20 miles Woodward clocked 1:51:27 with the same three locked behind together at 1:55:04.
 Behind them, Alan Radcliffe and George Kay were surprising in their first ultra-marathon race.
 The pressure was on as they mounted the sharp hill before 25 miles.
 Youngson and Orton pushed ahead of Richards with Orton making the pace.
 They were both slowly pulling back the lone leader.
 (25 miles Woodward 2:20:55 and marathon 2:27:44; Orton 2:23:55 and 2:30:40; Youngson 2:23:55 and 2:30:44).
 However by 30 miles (2:50:04) Woodward was holding them again to a gap of just over three minutes (2:53:13).
 As the long grind across the Forth Bridge approached it was Youngson who emerged in a clear second place.
-35 miles: Woodward 3:20:02, Youngson 3:23:21 and Orton 3:24:23.
+Times at 35 miles: Woodward 3:20:02, Youngson 3:23:21 and Orton 3:24:23.
 There was no holding Cavin Woodward, and he came rushing into the finish for a fine run, just two and a half minutes outside Alex Wight’s record.
 Colin Youngson had a great run, and we hope to see him attempting these distances again, while Mick Orton appears to be coming back to form.

 The race itself is only part of the weekend and a good time was had by all at the social afterwards, by getting those tired limbs moving in other directions and by quenching parched throats.
 We look forward to the Bridges weekend, and those who haven’t tried it yet, well you’re missing something!